Application for Enrolment

 We encourage parents to avoid chips, sweets, or highly processed foods.

-A drink bottle with fresh water is must.
+A drink bottle with fresh water is a must.

 Sandwiches, wraps, fresh fruit, salads, pasta, rice, natural popcorn, crackers and cheese or vege sticks are all simple to prepare healthy foods.

 Warkworth School has a ‘pack in pack out’ policy for lunch time rubbish.
-This is worth bearing in mind when packing lunches…yoghurt for example can be very messy in a lunch box if the child does not finish it.
+This is worth bearing in mind when packing lunches, for example, yoghurt can be very messy in a lunch box if the child does not finish it.

 An insulated lunch box or a small ice pack (or frozen water bottle) popped into your child’s lunch box will help to keep their lunch cool during our hot summers.

-School lunches are available Monday to Friday by ordering online through The Lunch Club.
+School lunches are available on Thrusdays by ordering online through The Lunch Club.

-When you send money to school, would you please seal it in an envelope and on the outside write:
+When you send money to school, please seal it in an envelope and on the outside write:

 - Child’s name and teacher